The Garden Grazer

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find they keep for about 3-4 days.
-Simply reheat in the microwave when ready to enjoy.
+I find it's best when fresh, but the leftovers can keep for about 3-4 days.
+Reheat in the microwave when ready to enjoy.

 4.80 from 5 votes